 Whistleblower Protection and Mandatory Notice

 The DTSA includes an immunity provision, protecting from criminal and civil liability disclosures of trade secrets made “in confidence” to governmental officials or “solely for the purpose of reporting or investigating a suspected violation of law.”

 For businesses, this immunity provision is particularly important because the DTSA requires employers to provide notice of this immunity to employees and contractors in any agreement that “governs the use of a trade secret.”
 The notice must appear in all such agreements “entered into or updated after the date of enactment [of the DTSA.]”
 Employers who fail to provide the required notice will be prohibited from receiving enhanced damages or attorney fees from employees or contractors who did not receive the notice.

 The DTSA provides greater access to the federal courts for misappropriation claims and will most certainly increase trade secret litigation.
 Not only should businesses audit their agreements related to trade secrets to determine whether the immunity notice is required, passage of the DTSA can serve as a reminder to revisit policies for protecting valuable trade secret information.

 The DTSA is a comprehensive set of laws, and this client alert is not meant to be an exhaustive explanation of the Act.
 Rather, it is meant to summarize and highlight some of the more interesting provisions of the DTSA.
-Should you have any questions about the DTSA or trade secret law in general, please contact either Stephen H. Jett or John F. Bennett.
+Should you have any questions about the DTSA or trade secret law in general, please contact John F. Bennett.